Address type¶

 Allowed (equality / inequality always works):

 The compile-time check is limited to typed locals.
-Storage reads return _ (unknown), so this passes the static check silently:
+Storage reads return _ (unknown), so the following passes the static check silently:

 let counter: uint = some_storage_uint + 1; // ok if some_storage_uint is uint